jsonb-uy/rotulus/README.md

 <br/>

 ### Rails Usage
 APIs usually allow clients to specify which columns to sort through a parameter.
-You may use the gem sort_param to support this.
+You may use the [sort_param](https://rubygems.org/gems/sort_param) to support this.

 ##### Controller example: